jimmysmits/CloudNotes/Preparation-Exam.md

 ```

-🗒️: This assumes we have a bucket created called `mybucket`.
+> **Note** This assumes we have a bucket created called `mybucket`.
 The Terraform state is written to the key `state/terraform.tfstate`.

-Important: If we have a local state, and after that we change to the S3 backend, when we execute `terraform init` the system ask us if we want to copy existing state to the new backend.
+> **Note** If we have a local state, and after that we change to the S3 backend, when we execute `terraform init` the system ask us if we want to copy existing state to the new backend.

 Similar to if we delete a remote backend from the configuration, when we execute the re-initialization, Terraform will ask if we would like to migrate our state back down to normal local state.